 The source.
 The figures come from the Radar da Construcao report by OLX, Sienge, CV CRM and Nomad.

 The backdrop.
-All of this is happening with Brazil’s benchmark interest rate at fifteen percent.
+All of this is happening with Brazil’s benchmark interest rate at 14.25 percent.

 A striking number has just landed on Brazil’s property market.
-Rio new home prices for freshly launched developments jumped almost seventy percent in a single year, a surge that says as much about what is being built as about the city’s demand.
+Rio new home prices for freshly launched developments jumped almost seventy percent in a single year, and that surge says a lot about what is being built.

-According to the Radar da Construcao, a market report by OLX, Sienge, CV CRM and Nomad, Rio led the country with a rise of sixty-eight and a half percent in the price of newly launched homes over twelve months.
+The figures come from the Radar da Construcao, a market report by OLX, Sienge, CV CRM and Nomad.
+Rio led the country with a rise of sixty-eight and a half percent in the price of newly launched homes over twelve months.
 That lifted the average to about nineteen thousand four hundred reais ($3,540) per square metre.

 The figure is eye-catching, and it needs a careful reading.
-It measures the price of new launches, the units developers put on sale for the first time, and not the wider market of finished apartments most people actually buy and sell.
+It measures the price of new launches, the units developers put on sale for the first time.
+It does not track the wider market of finished apartments most people actually buy and sell.

 Rio's newly launched homes hit about R$19,445 per square metre, far outpacing th